 Conjugal Love and Marriage are Unitive

 Conjugal love has two unitive features; first, it brings together opposites, and it is because these two persons are opposites that they are also unitive – they naturally fit together.
-Secondly, the act of conjugal love itself is a unitive act as man literally enters woman and becomes one with her.
+Secondly, the act of conjugal love itself is a unitive act as the man literally enters the woman and becomes one with her.

 Likewise, marriage also shares these two unitive features.
 Marriage unites opposites, not identicals.
 Indeed, it is the mystery unique marriage itself that two completely different genders of human beings can come together in marriage and complete one another so perfectly.
 Secondly, when marriage is a Sacrament (an action of the Church through which Christ continues to minister to His people), God takes that man and that woman and makes them one new creature.
-Like conjugal love, through the Sacrament of Marriage, man and woman becomes truly one new person.
-“Jesus said in reply, “Have you not read that from the beginning the Creator ‘made them male and female’ and said, ‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?
+Like conjugal love, through the Sacrament of Marriage, man and woman become truly one new person.
+“Jesus said in reply, “Have you not read that from the beginning the Creator ‘made them male and female’ and said, ‘For this reason, a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?
 So they are no longer two, but one flesh.
 Therefore, what God has joined together, no human being must separate.”
 (Matthew 19:5-6).

-Therefore, marriage was made for sex and sex was made for marriage.
+Therefore, marriage was made for sex, and sex was made for marriage.
 They belong to each other.
-This is why we find that sex outside of marriage is never fulfilling in a permanent or lasting way, because it grieves the very purpose for which our bodies were created.
+This is why we find that sex outside of marriage is never fulfilling in a permanent or lasting way because it grieves the very purpose for which our bodies were created.
 In this way, sex outside of marriage is frustrating because we simultaneously desire it in a permanent way, but in situations that we know are temporary.
 That is, sex outside of marriage can only offer us partners who we can not give all of ourselves to because we know in our heart that they do not truly belong to us.

 Our bodies were created for conjugal love; not for random or casual sex.
 Who would drive an automobile into an ocean and expect it to float like a sailboat?
 The automobile was not created or purposed to sail.
 In the same way, our bodies were not created or purposed for sex outside of marriage.
 It is to that opposite gender human being that we commit our earthly life to, that we also give complete possession of every aspect of our life and body.
 Conjugal love was purposed to be a permanent offering to our spouse, for the betterment of each other and for the procreation of children.
 Therefore, any sexual activity of our bodies outside of the bond of marriage demeans the very purpose for which God created it.